AleksandarDzudzevic/Project_unit_4/README.md

     return pwd_config.encrypt(user_passowrd)

 ```
-Fig. 13 shows method which calls the previously metnioned process of encryotion.
+Fig. 13 shows method which calls the previously mentioned process of encryption.
 In order to fulfill client's request for the website, safe and secure data storing is neccesary and it allows privacy of the user to stay at a desired level.

 ### Regsitration System